If you are facing foreclosure, it's important to understand foreclosure attorneys' fees and how much a foreclosure lawyer costs.

 Many foreclosure lawyers charge hourly rates for their time, though flat fee and monthly fee arrangements are also common.
 If the foreclosure lawyer charges an hourly rate or a monthly fee, they may also require an upfront retainer which is essentially a down payment for legal fees and expenses.

-Hourly rates typically range anywhere from $100 to $500 per hour, but vary greatly depending on market rates and the foreclosure lawyer’s level of expertise.
+Hourly rates typically range anywhere from $100 to $500 per hour and the average attorney fees for foreclosure fall within that range, but the rates will vary greatly depending on market rates and the foreclosure lawyer’s level of expertise.
 As noted, foreclosure attorneys typically request a retainer from which your legal fees are debited.
-For instance, if you paid a $3,000 retainer and your foreclosure lawyer charged $150 per hour, your retainer would cover the first 20 hours of their services.
+For instance, if you paid a $3,000 retainer and your foreclosure lawyer charged $150 per hour, your lawyer would deduct their foreclosure attorney fees from the retainer which would cover the first 20 hours of their services.

 Flat fees, on the other hand, often range from $1,000 to $4,000.
 Flat fee arrangements are helpful for knowing exactly what your legal fees will be, but keep in mind that you might also be responsible for legal costs (separate from the lawyer’s fees) such as filing fees for filing documents with the court.

 Monthly rates, meanwhile, involve a flat monthly fee (often between $400 and $1,000) that is charged every month that the foreclosure is pending.

 There are pros and cons to each type of arrangement.
 For instance, flat fees give you the certainty of knowing what you will pay, but paying by the hour ensures you will only pay for the time your attorney actually spends on your case.